thomaswmorris/weathergen/README.md

 ## Overview

 This package generates quantitatively realistic atmospheric profiles for a given time and season.
-In particular, it generates the water vapor mass density, the air temperature, and a two-dimensional wind vector at 100m vertical increments up to 20,000m.
+In particular, it generates the water vapor mass density, the air temperature, and a two-dimensional wind vector at 100m vertical increments up to 20 km.

 ## Methodology